thunder-red-star/stuy-bells/readme.md

 `node .`

 you might need to set the environment variable for time zone. it's already set to `America/New_York` for your convenience.

+## update
+when did this blow up? lmao